 Get the whole family involved in goal setting.
 Have everyone share a goal for the coming year and brainstorm as a family the steps you can take to make that goal a reality.
 Find ways to reward one another along the way and remember to check in over dinner once a month to keep those goals front and center!
 This is a great way to forge family cooperation and show the kids how to accomplish something as a team.

 New Year’s Eve is the perfect time to plan for your next family vacation.
 Have a family meeting and ask everyone to write down their family vacation travel bucket list.
 Then start the conversations and start planning.

 For those who need more incentive to travel, get ready for National Plan for Vacation Day, celebrated on the last Tuesday of January.
 This is a day to encourage Americans to plan their vacation days for the rest of the year at the start of the year.
 But you don’t have to wait until January.
 Use your New Year’s Eve discussions to jumpstart your vacation planning.

 While looking to the future is great, take time to look back on the year and count your blessings.
 Remind each other and your children of all the good things that happened, and teach your family how to appreciate what they have.

-One way to do this is to ask each family member to write down three things they were thankful for in 2016 and share them over dinner on New Year’s Eve.
+One way to do this is to ask each family member to write down three things they were thankful for in the past year and share them over dinner on New Year’s Eve.
 Keeping them in a scrapbook and looking at them every few years will also serve as a reminder of what’s truly important.